V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/motion.md

 time, but remember to save your changes by writing out to the EEPROM.

 `M203 X30 Y30 Z10`
-:   This will set the X and Y speeds to 30mm/s (notice this is in mm/s, whereas feedrates are in mm/min) and the Z to 10mm/s.
+:   This will set the X and Y speeds to 30mm/s (notice this is in mm/s, whereas feed rates are in mm/min) and the Z to 10mm/s.

 `M500`